 Fall Blooming Flowers

 Basil: Basil can be left to flower in the fall, attracting many kinds of pollinators.
 It will also allow you to collect your own seeds!
 (I like to grow Italian sweet leaf basil.)

-Borage: Borage, also called ‘bee bush’ is a self-seeding annual that will delight any garden area with an abundance of star-shaped purple flower.
+Borage: Also called starflower or ‘bee bread’, borage is a self-seeding annual with star-shaped purple flowers.
 A companion to many vegetable and fruit crops, borage blooms all season long and delights the bees.
 It grows best in full sun.
-(Also called starflower.)

 Broccoli: The spring broccoli is mostly finished producing by the time fall rolls around, and leaving the plants lets the bees access the flowers.
 Broccoli plants that are allowed to overwinter will bolt (flower) in the spring and provide the bees with the all-important early season forage.
 I like to do this if I can give up the growing space.

-Japanese Anemone: Japanese Anemone (pictured at top and bottom of this article) is one of my favorite additions to the garden.
+Japanese Anemone: Japanese Anemone (pictured at top of this article) is one of my favorite additions to the garden.
 The foliage covers the ground nicely throughout spring and summer, and it provides spectacular blooms in the fall when everything else seems to be dying back.
 The bees sure are happy these blooms are here.
 Anemone particularly likes part shade/sun conditions.